dcourtois/CppUtils/Readme.md

 char * data = MT_NEW char[32];
 MT_DELETE [] data;

-// you can managed the tracked memory using the following macros:
+// you can manage the tracked memory using the following macros:

 // this one reset the memory tracker MT_INIT_MEM_TRACKER();